nadir-it/parlorTricks/README.md

 ## Converting 250,000 JSON files to a CSV of GPS data then plotting that data in R.

 ### massive_grep.sh
-Massive_grep.sh was used to comb through approximately 250,000 JSON files worth of metadata.
+Massive_grep.sh was used to comb through approximately 250,000 JSON files worth of raw metadata and copy only the files with a GPS element.
 This resulted in a directory filled with just under 70,000 files with GPS metadata in JSON format.
+Some of these had faulty or missing coordinates at this stage, but the script successfully removed nearly 80% of the files from the equation with a single command.

 ### scrape.py
-Scrape.py was then used to extract as many useful coordinates as possible and store them in a CSV file.
+Scrape.py was then used to extract as many useful coordinates as possible from these JSON files and store them in a CSV file.
+Where coordinates did not exist in the regular latitude and longitude fields, scrape.py checked a few backup possibilities before ultimately setting them to 0.
+They could have simply been discarded, however, these coordinates dropped safely in the Atlantic Ocean and as such would be filtered out by a single command in R as only United States data was being targeted.
+The CSV file contained 65,057 global entries.

 ### parlorTrick.R
-ParlorTrick.R processed this data, and isolated United States based coordinates to generate a point map.
-This script was made possible on a short notice by tidyverse and ggmap.
+ParlorTrick.R imported and processed this data, then generated a point map of the United States and surrounding area.
+R was able to quickly filter out any remaining issues with the data resulting in 59,602 valid GPS coordinates in or near the United States.
+This script was made possible on a short notice by tidyverse and ggmap with map images provided by Stamen.